Joako360/osm2city/doc/manual/preparation.rst

 ``osm2city`` has a large amount of parameters, by which the generation of scenery objects based on OSM data can be influenced.
 Chapter :ref:`Parameters <chapter-parameters-label>` has detailed information about the most important of these parameters[#]_.
 However to get started only a few parameters must be specified — actually it is generally recommended only to specify those parameters, which need to get a different value from the default values, so as to have a better understanding for which parameters you have taken an active decision.

-Create a ``params.ini`` file with your favorite text editor.
+Create a ``params.py`` file with your favorite text editor.
 In our example it would get stored in ``fg_customscenery/projects/LSZS`` and the minimal content could be as follows:

 ::